 Couples, Honeymooners, Families & Groups

-This safari trip is perfect for first-timers looking for an authentic safari experience that gives them a dose of both the savannah and the rainforest wilderness experience.
-Recommended for a duration of two weeks, this East Africa safari trip adventure focuses on special cultural encounters, exceptional game-viewing, breathtaking scenery, and unmatched gorilla trekking in the misty jungles of Uganda’s Bwindi Impenetrable National Park.
+This all-inclusive safari trip is perfect for first-timers looking for an authentic safari experience that gives them a dose of both the savannah and the rainforest wilderness experience.
+Recommended for a duration of two weeks, this East Africa safari trip adventure focuses on special cultural encounters, exceptional game-viewing, breathtaking scenery, and unmatched gorilla trekking in the misty jungles of Uganda‘s Bwindi Impenetrable National Park.

 Couples, Honeymooners, Families & Groups

 Combine three iconic experiences – Rwanda’s gorillas, and the Serengeti plains, and awe-inspiring Ngorongoro Crater in Tanzania on this unforgettable East Africa safari recommended for first-timers.
 The trip starts in Rwanda’s capital, Kigali, where you’ll spend a day exploring the capital’s culture and genocide history.

 Heading into the mountains rainforest, Volcanoes National Park, where you’ll be escorted into the jungle to meet the elusive mountain gorilla family.
 By flight, you’ll connect directly from Kigali to Serengeti, where you’ll follow the predictable path of the great migration and join to Ngorongoro Crater after 3 days.
 Kilimanjaro International Airport is your exit back home.

 This East African safari trip for first-timers is best recommended for couples, friends travelling together, honeymooners, families and groups.

 Like no other African destination, Uganda sets itself apart by offering the best of both the savannah and the rainforest wilderness.
 For a safari first-timer, this would be a great trip to get introduced to the best of Africa’s wilderness for both forest and savanna.